Vlad-Mihet/currency-exchange/README.md

 ### `serve -s build`

-This will run the production build .\
+This will run the production build.\
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.